Best Kubernetes Management Platforms 2025

 • Hybrid capabilities: Azure Arc enables consistent management on-premises

-• Enterprise features: Private clusters, pod security policies, confidential computing
+• Enterprise features: Private clusters, confidential computing

-• Free control plane: No cluster management fees
+• Free control plane: No cluster management fees on the standard tier

 Limitations: